 When you purchase software from a vendor you are also committing to working with that vendor.
 I always evaluated how responsive every vendor was during the pre-sales phase but it was hard to get a good measure of what the relationship would be like after the sale.
 No matter how good the developers are, there are going to be issues with software products.
 What matters the most is the response you get from the vendor after you have made the purchase.
 At AppDynamics we use a customer satisfaction index called the NetPromoter Score (NPS) as a measure of how well we are doing after the sale.
 The closer to 100, the more satisfied our customers are.
-Currently our NPS an is an 84 which means that AppDynamics has one of the highest customer satisfaction ratings across all industries.
 You can look up some other technology vendors NPS scores by clicking here.

 5 – Ease of Use